PufferFinance/UniFi/l1-contracts/docs/registration.md

         UniFiAVSManager-->>Operator: Error: OperatorAlreadyRegistered
     end
 ```

-## Operator Registration Process
-The registration process is simplified compared to the previous version, focusing on the interaction between the Operator, UniFiAVSManager, and AVSDirectory.
+Step one to joining the AVS is to register an `Operator` in EigenLayer's `AVSDirectory`.
+It is assumed that the `Operator` is already known to the EigenLayer contracts, meaning they have previously registered as an operator at the `DelegationManager` contract.

 1. The `Operator` calls `registerOperator()` on the `UniFiAVSManager`, providing a signature (`operatorSignature`) that signals their intent to opt-in to the AVS.

-2. The `UniFiAVSManager` checks the operator's status with the `AVSDirectory` to ensure they are not already registered.
+2. The `UniFiAVSManager` checks the operator's status with the `AVSDirectory` to ensure they are not already registered to the AVS.

 3. If the operator is not registered:
    - The `UniFiAVSManager` calls `registerOperatorToAVS()` on the `AVSDirectory`, passing the operator's address and signature.